shazam37/Hate-Speech-Classification/README.md

 The hidden state is the output of the LSTM unit.
 It's a filtered version of the memory state that focuses on the parts that the output gate decided to output.

-It's a little tricky to get at first but we can appreciate the magnificence of this algorithm.
+The architecture is a little tricky to get at first but we can appreciate the magnificence of this algorithm.
 It has a memory!!

-Just like any neural network architecture, we specify the number of LSTM layers we want, the amount of dropout regularization we want (to prevent overfitting), etc. We finally add a Dense layer at the end with a sigmoid activation to generate a binary output.
+Just like any neural network architecture, here also we specify the number of LSTM layers we want, the amount of dropout regularization we want (to prevent overfitting), etc. We finally add a Dense layer at the end with a sigmoid activation to generate a binary output.

 For my case, I chose to go with 1 layer and a droput rate of 0.2.
-I then compiled the model with a binary-crossentropy loss, RMSProp optimizer, and accuracy as an evaluation metrics.
-With jsut 5 training epochs with a batch size of 128 and a validation split of 0.2, I obtained a validation accuracy value of 96%.
+I then compiled the model with a binary-crossentropy loss, RMSProp optimizer, and accuracy as an evaluation metric.
+With just 5 training epochs, a batch size of 128, and a validation split of 0.2, I obtained a validation accuracy value of around 95%.

-The trained model was wrapped up as an application using FastAPI and is ready to be deployed.
-The application follows proper MLOPs principle with CI/CD deployment being carried out with CricleCI.
+The trained model was wrapped up as an application using **FastAPI** and is ready to be deployed.
+The application follows proper **MLOPs** principle with CI/CD deployment being carried out with **CricleCI**.
 You can install the required dependencies and run the app.py for launching the application.

 The app interface allows you to train the model yourself (You can tune the hyperparameters in the config file):

 ![Screenshot from 2024-03-14 16-22-36](https://github.com/shazam37/Hate-Speech-Classification/assets/119686545/5e991858-710c-4f11-aee0-f3a6fd6cc94b)

 And there is a prediciton interface where we need to specify the text for prediction.
 Let's say we give a text like:
 "rt urkindofbrand dawg rt you ever fuck a bitch and she start to cri you be confus as shit".
-Its clearly a abusive statement.
+Its clearly a abusive statement written poorly.
 See what the model has to say about it:

 ![Screenshot from 2024-03-14 16-26-41](https://github.com/shazam37/Hate-Speech-Classification/assets/119686545/ede9864d-62ac-4b45-a7aa-dfbc3efce183)

 Voila!
 It classfied correctly!
-We now have a speech buster in the house B-)
+We now have a speech buster ready in the house B-)

 The given template can be extended for classifying any text into any category given we have a properly labelled data for it.
-Now you know the power of such NLP algorithms running day and night to make this world a better place.
+Now you know the power of such NLP algorithms running day and night to make this world a better place and protect people from bad influence.
 Happy classifying!